Post By rolygate

 How to tell the discharge level?

 There is a problem with many APVs in that you can't tell the battery discharge state, i.e. when to recharge it.
-You can either pull it out and check it with a meter, or make sure to recharge your cells regularly even though the APV still works well.
-Protected Li-ion cells are OK as they cut out when too low, but it is a problem with other types like Li-Mn (AW IMRs for example).
+You can either pull it out and check it with a meter; or use a DMM to test the voltage at the 510 connector when you hit the switch (be very careful not to short out the pos and neg); or make sure to recharge your cells regularly even though the APV still works well.
+Protected Li-ion cells are OK as they cut out when too low, but these are obsolete for all vaping purposes now - IMR (Li-Mn) or hybrid cells are best for all vaping applications.

 This is a problem because running a lithium cell too low will damage it; and approaching anywhere near the damage point reduces the battery service life.
-Ideally every APV, even the basic electrical type, would have a battery voltage readout or a protection circuit.
+Ideally every APV would have a battery voltage readout or a protection circuit, though this is difficult or impossible for a mechmod.

 My charger goes to 4.21 volts, what can I do?